Feds: 288 ‘digital drug lords’ busted selling fentanyl online

 In addition, eight foreign nations cooperated with the U.S. government to break up internet deals for drugs, some of the narcotics bought with cryptocurrency.

-“The clear and direct message is that the FBI will never rest until we shine a light on the digital drug lords,” Deputy FBI Director Paul Abbate said at the press conference.
+“The clear and direct message is that the FBI will never rest until we shine a light on the digital drug lords,” Deputy FBI Director Paul Abbate said at a news conference.

 Abbate noted his agency used undercover agents and acted on information from international partners.